See below some selected upcoming events in our church:

 For information on each of the celebrations or events below, please click on the name of the celebration/event:

 These are very difficult guidelines at a time when the greatest comfort is the gathering of family and friends and the emotional support that comes with that.
 As we say a respectful goodbye to those who have died and pray for their eternal repose, we must also protect those who are living and so funerals at this time must have small numbers in attendance.
-A more formal Mass can be celebrated in church when the restrictions have been lifted in the months to come.

 The Carmelite Community Centre, Coffee Shops and Project Shop are closed until restrictions have been further lifted.
 For information regarding the Community Centre please telephone (01) 475 4673 or email email@example.com.